 Medication Summary

 Useful medications in the treatment of blepharitis may include topical antibiotics, topical corticosteroids, and oral antibiotics.
 Typical blepharitis may be treated with a hygiene regimen and topical antibiotic ointment.
 Use of combination corticosteroid and antibiotic ointment should not be long term but may prove useful in reduction of inflammation in difficult cases.
-Oral tetracyclines may be required for refractory cases.
-Also, a combination antibiotic and steroid drop may be required for associated corneal disease.[5]
+Oral tetracycline class antibiotics may be required for refractory cases.
+Also, a combination antibiotic and steroid drop may be required for associated corneal disease.
+[11]

-Ivermectin is a broad-spectrum antiparasitic drug used mainly to treat strongyloidiasis and onchocerciasis; although strong evidence upholds its off-label use against some arthropods.
+Ivermectin is a broad-spectrum antiparasitic drug used mainly to treat strongyloidiasis and onchocerciasis, although strong evidence upholds its off-label use against some arthropods.
 For patients with refractory blepharitis, ivermectin has been found to lessen the number of Demodex folliculorum found in the lashes.

 In a noncomparative, interventional case series, researchers examined 24 eyes of 12 patients with refractory posterior blepharitis with the presence of D folliculorum in lash samples.[6]
 Patients were instructed to take 1 dose of oral ivermectin (200 ug/kg) and to repeat the treatment after 7 days.
 The researchers obtained tear meniscus height, Schirmer test results, noninvasive tear film break-up time, corneal fluorescein and rose bengal staining scores, and quantification of the absolute number of D folliculorum found in lashes from all patients 1 day before and 28 days after the 2-dose treatment.